JuanOlaya/Artificial-Intelligence/README.md

     <img src="Images/FiniteStateMachine.png" width=700 height=400>
   </a>
 </p>
-Assigment: Create an Animator Controller and use the Animator (module???) to manage the following state (motion)
+Assigment: Create an Animator Controller and use the Animator window to create transitions From "Any State" to link and manage the following state (animations):
+- Jumping
+- Kicking
+- Punching
+- Dying
+- Punching Reaction
+- Blend Tree

-### 4. Scripting
+### 4. Chase Script

 PONER EL GIF